usds/website-staging/_projects/0008__medicaid.md

   - figure: "5M"
     unit: "+"
     description: |-
-      Americans estimated to be renewed for health coverage with less red tape via ex parte processing in 2024
+      additional Americans estimated to be renewed for health coverage via ex parte processing in 2024

   - figure: "2M"
     unit: "+"
     description: |-
-      hours of worker processing time estimated to be saved in 2024
+      hours of eligibility worker processing time estimated to be saved in 2024

   - figure: "10+"
     unit: " States"